 The Pros of Skylights

-- Aesthetically Pleasing – A skylight provides a beautiful window to the sky and can change the entire atmosphere of your room.
+- Aesthetically Pleasing: Skylights provide a beautiful view of the sky and can enhance the ambiance of any room.

 The Cons of Skylights